pprooxyy/pprooxyy/README.md

 ### 👋 Hello there, I'm Max!

-I'm a 23-year-old programming enthusiast with a passion for building amazing web applications. 💻
+I'm a 23-year-old programming enthusiast with a passion for building amazing mobile and desktop web applications. 💻

 ### 💻 Skills